COVID-19 Rapid Action Patient Dispatch Solution

 Moreover, we are supported by a growing team of volunteers and open-source contributors that are involved with providing their expertise around software engineering, designing, GIS, etc.

-Our project's self-funded budget has been used to pay infrastructure costs for hosting the project (Amazon Web Service, Google Cloud Platform and related cloud-services), management software (Jira, Confluence, & Notion), and marketing our project (Instagram ads).
+- Infrastructure costs for hosting the project (Amazon Web Service, Google Cloud Platform and related cloud-services),

-The costs (and estimated costs for marketing) for the next 3 months are:
+The costs (and estimated costs for marketing and user research) for the next 3 months are:

-· Buildout: Amazon Web Service, Google Cloud Platform, related cloud-services, Jira, Confluence, Notion (100 EUR)
+- Infrastructure: Amazon Web Service, Google Cloud Platform, related cloud-services, Jira, Confluence, Notion (150 EUR)

-· Marketing: Instagram Ads, Google Ads, and Facebook Ads (400 EUR)
+- Marketing: Instagram Ads, Google Ads, MailChimp, and Facebook Ads (1000 EUR)

-Ideally we would have enough funding to hire an User Researcher, but realistically for now we will focus on marketing as we look for user researcher volunteers.
-We are asking for 500 EUR which will allow us to at least maintain our velocity of development while raising awareness for our application’s launch.
-With your support, we will be moving towards exponential impact because once we build out the automated admission, we will be able to offer more attractive terms for hospitals and incentivize them to open their data and adopt our solution to benefit both patients and hospitals.
+We are asking for 4000 EUR which will allow us to at least maintain our velocity of development while raising awareness for our application’s launch.
+With your support, we will be moving towards exponential impact because once we build out and launch the vaccine appointment booking prototype, we will build momentum on the path of customer acquisitions - which will further enable us to leverage volumes in discussions with hospitals, incentivizing them to open their data and adopt our solution to benefit both patients and hospitals.